MattB859/MS2-Space-Attack-game/README.md

         2. At the bottom for the page visitors can find instructions for how to play the game.

+        3. To play the game visitors will need to tap the spacebar to fly the spaceship and avoid hitting the obstacles.

         <p align="center">
         <img src="./assets/images/page-shot.png">
         </p>

     -   ### Game Canvas

-        2. The main gaming canvas is plcaed in the center of the page.
-It was designed with a classic retro theme to add an aesthetic 80s feel to the website.
+        1. The main gaming canvas is plcaed in the center of the page.

+        2. The games background image is a retro 2d alien planet.
+It adds a aesthetic look to the game with a colourful fun representation of an alien planet.

         <p align="center">
         <img width="400px" height="350px" src="./assets/images/alien-attack.png">